 Quinella – To make this bet you have to pick the two horses you think will finish first and second in either order.
 This is where things get a little harder as you are forced to find two horses instead of one.

-Quinella Box – This is a much easier bet as you can pick 3 horses and all that needs to happen for you to win is two of the three horses need to finish in the top 2.
+Quinella Box – This is a much easier bet as you can pick three or more horses and all that needs to happen for you to win is two of the horses need to finish in the top two.

 Exacta – This bet is pretty much the same idea as the quinella, but you are required to pick the two horses that will finish 1st and 2nd in the exact order.
 It pays better than a quinella because of it.